Paul Baker

 A pair of extra points are awarded for the sense of baseball history present here at Muzzy Field, from the old brick grandstand with the wooden bleachers to the ring of tall pine trees that line the outfield.

-Many ballparks throughout New England claim “Babe Ruth played here,” much in the same way that you might see “George Washington slept here” in old hotels.
+Many ballparks throughout New England claim “Babe Ruth played here”, much in the same way that you might see “George Washington slept here” in old hotels.
 Muzzy Field honors Ruth’s visit to central Connecticut with a large #3 banner on the right field fence, colored half in Yankee pinstripes and half in Red Sox colors.
-This decor is even more fitting when you consider that this area is the dividing line between Red Sox and Yankee country.
-Jim Rice is also honored with his number 14 hanging on the left field wall.
+This design choice is fitting when you consider that Bristol sits on the dividing line between Red Sox and Yankee territory.
+Among the other honorees in the right field corner is a banner with Jim Rice’s number 14.

 Final Thoughts